nvidia-cosmos/cosmos-reason1/README.md

 ### [Paper](https://arxiv.org/abs/2503.15558) | [Website](https://research.nvidia.com/labs/dir/cosmos-reason1/) | [HuggingFace](https://huggingface.co/collections/nvidia/cosmos-reason1-67c9e926206426008f1da1b7)

 Cosmos-Reason1 is a suite of models, ontologies, and benchmarks that we develop with the goal of enabling multimodal LLMs to generate physically grounded responses.
-We release one multimodal LLM: Cosmos-Reason1-7B post-trained with Physical AI SFT, and Physical AI reinforcement learning.
+We release one multimodal LLMs: Cosmos-Reason1-7B post-trained with Physical AI SFT, and Physical AI reinforcement learning.
 We define ontologies for physical common sense and embodied reasoning, and also build benchmarks to evaluate Physical AI reasoning capabilities of multimodal LLMs.

 ## News